haskellfoundation/tech-proposals/proposals/0000-replacing-cabal-custom-build.md

 usage of `Custom` that merely augments the build process is justified and valid, and seek to provide an alternative build-type to which existing packages can be directly migrated.
 The introduction of the alternative build-type that captures existing `Custom` extensions does not preclude the addition of declarative features that subsume use cases for it.

 ### Issues with `UserHooks`

 As noted, the `Cabal` library already provides a customisable build system in the form of the `defaultMainWithHooks` function and the [`UserHooks` datatype](https://hackage.haskell.org/package/Cabal-3.10.1.0/docs/Distribution-Simple-UserHooks.html).
-Thus it would be possible to define a build-type based on the package author providing a value of the existing `UserHooks` datatype directly (rather than providing a `Setup.hs` file which just happens to call `defaultMainWithHooks` on such a value).
+Thus, it would be possible to define a build-type based on the package author providing a value of the existing `UserHooks` datatype directly (rather than providing a `Setup.hs` file which just happens to call `defaultMainWithHooks` on such a value).